Gigaspaces/xap-openspaces/examples/openspaces/helloworld/readme.txt

 3. BUILD AND DEPLOYMENT

 The example uses ant as its build tool and uses a standard build.xml file.
-It comes with a build script that runs ant automatically.Running the build script with no parameters within the current directory will list all the relevant tasks that can be run with this example.
+It comes with a build script that runs ant automatically.
+Running the build script with no parameters within the current directory will list all the relevant tasks that can be run with this example.

 Running 'build.(sh/bat) build' will compile the source code into the 'pu/helloworld' directory.